HRizwan1/2019-team-06f/reports/sprint-04/report.md

     - Data Encryption at rest
       ![Encryption](images/encryptionCard.JPG "Encryption at Rest")

-  * Development Environment: Our team members are using Windows and Mac to run Ubuntu via VirtualBox, Visual Studio Code, Sublime Text, Powershell 6, and Git Bash for the developing the environment of the project.
+  * Development Environment: Our team members are using Windows and Mac to run Ubuntu via VirtualBox, Visual Studio Code, Sublime Text, Powershell 6, and Git Bash for the development environment of the project.

   * Github: